mai-06473/mai-06473/README.md

 - React (with Vite), Git & GitHub
 - APIs, JSON, Responsive Design

-📌 Projects I'm proud of:
-- An e-commerce styled site inspired by **SHEIN**
-- A React form app with live input preview & data table
-- Responsive designs using manual media queries

 ✨ I'm also passionate about personal growth, self-discovery, and expressing my authentic self through both code and creativity.

 📫 Let's connect: